Belinda (Belinda Peregrín album)

-Belinda is the debut studio album by Spanish-Mexican singer and actress Belinda Peregrín.
-It was released in Mexico by Sony BMG Mexico and internationally by RCA Records on August 5, 2003.
-The album was certified double Platinum and Gold in Mexico on March 11, 2005.
+Belinda is the debut studio album by Spanish singer and actress Belinda Peregrín.
+It was released in Mexico by Sony BMG Mexico and internationally by RCA Records on 5 August 2003.
+The album was certified double Platinum and Gold in Mexico on 11 March 2005.

 Album information

 Her international self-titled album Belinda was released by Sony BMG and RCA Records on August 5, 2003, with success, topping many countries including Mexico.
 The album was produced by Mauri Stern, Robin Barter, Graeme Pleeth and Rudy Pérez.
 It included hit singles such as "Lo Siento", "Boba Niña Nice", and "Ángel", the single "Vivir", was also chosen as the main theme song for Corazones al límite, a soap opera that she briefly appeared in.
 There were multiple releases of the album from 2003 through 2004, including remixes and bonus tracks.
 Belinda was later released on February 25, 2005, along with the DVD Tour Fiesta en la Azotea.